slobentanzer/causality_perspective_2023/manuscript.md

 ### Deduction and induction

-Lastly, in CR, we can also distinguish between deductive and inductive reasoning ([Glossary][Deductive vs. Inductive Reasoning]).
+Lastly, in CR, we can also distinguish between [deductive and inductive reasoning][Deductive vs. Inductive Reasoning].
 Deductive reasoning is the process of deriving a conclusion from a set of fixed and known premises.
 “All men are mortal, Socrates is a man, therefore Socrates is mortal” is a classic example of deductive reasoning.
 In biomedical research, this is typically the process of deriving a conclusion from a set of PK.